 Adjusting the curriculum should focus on any missed knowledge that is crucial for pupils’ next steps.
 This will be particularly important in hierarchical aspects such as programming, algorithms, understanding computers, and data.
 Priority should also be given to using computing devices safely and responsibly, although this will depend on pupils’ previous exposure to and experience of technology.

 - teachers should give priority to developing pupils’ knowledge of algorithms, notably sequencing in key stage 1.

 - teachers should focus on sequencing, selection and repetition.

 - Pupils should be given enough time to practise programming to secure knowledge of key programming constructs.

 - Gaps in knowledge of how to use digital devices should be identified and addressed.
 It is important that pupils use devices confidently and competently, so that they can focus on complex tasks without also having to learn how to use a device, which may otherwise get in the way of processing information.

 - Planning takes account of the 3 areas of computing – computational thinking/ Programing, ICT and digital literacy

-- Rising Stars is used as a basis for planning.
+- The National Centre for Computing Education scheme is used as a basis for planning.